rwestlund/responsive-dialog/README.md

     - Applied to the `paper-dialog` used on screens larger than `responsiveWidth`.
 You may want to set a certain width here, to prevent the dialog from dynamically growing.
+- `--responsive-dialog-toolbar`
+    - Applied to the top toolbar shown on mobile layouts.

 ## API